 What does a brewer’s spent grain have to do with cutlery?
 Absolutely nothing, yet in this latest innovation, everything.
 The next time you order food, gobble away, and chomp on the Eco Ware edible cutlery instead.
 There will be much less plastic in the world.
-Three Indian students from Ku Leuven University in Belgium created a biodegradable, edible cutlery brand called Eco Ware from a beer by-product, and it won the 2021 KICK Challenge Student Award.
+Three Indian students from Ku Leuven University in Belgium created a biodegradable, edible cutlery brand called Eco Ware from a beer by-product, and it won the 2021 KICK Challenge Award.
 Anusuya Samantaray, Apoorva Vardhan and Varun Singh won this university business competition which focuses on social entrepreneurship.
 Their end goal is now to create a sustainable world, and reduce the human carbon footprint at a time when the latest Climate Change report warns us of the consequences of living on the edge.

 What got them started